 Completed upper secondary and university studies in some countries can also fulfil the requirement.
 Detailed information on how you can meet the language requirement is provided by

-A Bachelor's degree, corresponding to at least 180 ECTS credits, in Chemistry or closely related subject including courses in:
+A bachelor's degree, corresponding to at least 180 ECTS credits, in chemistry or a closely related subject including courses in:

-- Chemistry or closely related subject corresponding to at least 50 ECTS credits.
+- Chemistry or a closely related subject corresponding to at least 50 ECTS credits.

-Please note that the following TOEFL test score requirements are specific for the Master's programme in Macromolecular Materials, track Polymer Technology:
+Please note that the following TOEFL test score requirements are specific for Polymer Technology:

 - Paper-based: 580 (written section grade 4,5)